sumitsahoo/hello-langgraph/README.md

    # or, if using pyproject.toml (recommended):
    uv pip install -r uv.lock
    ```
    > Note: The project uses `pyproject.toml` and `uv.lock` for dependency specification and locking.

+   > Note: If you are using `Poetry` and want to migrate to `uv` then use this command: `uvx migrate-to-uv`

 ### 🏕️ Activating the Environment